 SMU is one of few universities in Texas offering Russian language.
-Having existed for more than 40 years, the SMU Russian program has a rich tradition.
-Russian language courses are taught in the context of culture and new developments in Russia which makes language acquisition engaging, effective and exciting.
-The Department of World Languages and Literatures offers a minor in Russian Area Studies (an ideal pairing with a major in international studies, business and history), study abroad opportunities during the summer or regular semester, financial support for study abroad through both the Wiley and Mamontov Foundations, cultural enrichment activities actively supported by the SMU Russian Club and the Russian American Center of Dallas, and a large collection of rare and modern Russian books and films.
+Having existed for more than 50 years, the SMU Russian program has a rich tradition.
+Russian language courses are taught in the context of culture and new developments in Russia which makes language acquisition engaging, effective, and exciting.
+The Department of World Languages and Literatures offers a minor in Russian Area Studies (an ideal pairing with a major in international studies, business and history), study abroad opportunities during the summer or regular semester, and cultural enrichment activities supported by the SMU Russian Club and the Russian American Center of Dallas.

 Why Study Russian?

 1. Russian is one of the most widely spoken languages in the world and one of the 6 official languages of the United Nations along with English, Spanish, French, Chinese, and Arabic.

 Russian is spoken by 293 million people.
 There are more Russian speakers in the world than there are speakers of German and French combined.
 Russian is the official language in Russia, Belarus, Kazakhstan, Tajikistan and Kyrgyzstan.
 It is widely spoken in some other former Soviet Republics and in many countries of Eastern Europe.

 2. Russia continues to play an important role in global economy, politics, and culture